damianopetrungaro/golog/README.md

 ### Custom field type

-Logging complex data structure is not intentionally supported out of the box, Golog expects you to create a Fields factory function.
+Logging complex data structure is not intentionally supported out of the box, Golog expects you to implement a FieldMapper interface.

 An example may be something like this: